 White-Led Party Appoints First Black to Cabinet Post

-JOHANNESBURG, South Africa (AP) _ President Nelson Mandela's government has lots of black faces, but the latest belongs to the party that ruled half a century under apartheid.
+JOHANNESBURG, South Africa (AP) _ President Nelson Mandela’s government has lots of black faces, but the latest doesn’t belong to his African National Congress.

 John Mavuso, a veteran politician who has changed parties three times in a long career, this week became the first black Cabinet member named by the National Party.

 The formerly all-white party ruled South Africa for 46 years under apartheid, but has been trying to broaden its appeal since losing historic all-race elections to Mandela in 1994.
-Now, it and the Zulu nationalist Inkatha Freedom Party serve as junior partners in the government led by the African National Congress.
+Now, it and the Zulu nationalist Inkatha Freedom Party serve as junior partners in the ANC-led government.

 Mavuso has belonged in all three groupings and says he finds nothing odd about a black joining a party run by Afrikaners, descendants of 17th century Dutch settlers and the dominant ethnic group under apartheid.